Reduce mass incarceration through targeted, culturally-responsive, evidence-supported solutions and strategic engagements.

 We use culturally responsive research and data to understand the best approaches to structural, institutional and cultural criminal justice reform.
 Our research helps us advocate for race, ethnicity and class-based equity within the criminal legal system.

-CJR is the key driver of racial, ethnic and class equity in the criminal justice system.
+CJR serves as a key driver of racial, ethnic and class equity in the criminal justice system.
 Beyond research, we advise key stakeholders and policymakers through networking with the research community by bringing academics and industry together.

 Collaboration is essential to the reimagination of the criminal justice system.
 We partner with local, regional, and national stakeholders for input, guidance and feedback on reducing disparities and maintaining public safety.